puhitaku/motd-generator/README.md

-motd-generator
+motd-generator (under construction)
 ==============

-Generate the motd (Message Of The Day) from your own picture!
+*Generate the motd (Message Of The Day) from your own picture!*

+#Usage

+This section is under construction.